jundalisay/spblist/content/en/research/mohammad/quran/sura-018b.md

 67. He said, “You will not be able to endure with me.
 68. And how will you endure what you have no knowledge of?”
-69. He said, “You will find me, Allah willing, patient; and I will not disobey you in any or- der of yours.”
+69. He said, “You will find me, Enki willing, patient; and I will not disobey you in any or- der of yours.”
 70. He said, “If you follow me, do not ask me